k3s-io/docs/docs/datastore/cluster-loadbalancer.md

 ---

-This section describes how to install an external load balancer for use with a High Availability (HA) K3s cluster.
+This section describes how to install an external load balancer in front of a High Availability (HA) K3s cluster's server nodes.
 Two examples are provided: Nginx and HAProxy.

 :::tip
-An external loadbalancer should not be confused with the embedded ServiceLB, which is an internal load balancer that allows pods to maintain static IPs inside the cluster itself.
+An external load-balancers should not be confused with the embedded ServiceLB, which is an embedded controller that allows for use of Kubernetes LoadBalancer Services without deploying a third-party load-balancer controller.
 For more details, see [Service Load Balancer](../networking/networking.md#service-load-balancer).

+External load-balancers can be used to provide a fixed registration address for registering nodes, or for external access to the Kubernetes API Server.
+For exposing LoadBalancer Services, external load-balancers can be used alongside or instead of ServiceLB, but in most cases, replacement load-balancer controllers such as MetalLB or Kube-VIP are a better choice.
 :::

 ## Prerequisites